-And if this is all not enough, have a look at this 2011 research paper titled: 'Is light-emitting diode phototherapy (LED-LLLT) really effective?'
+And if all this is not enough, have a look at this 2011 research paper titled: 'Is light-emitting-diode phototherapy (LED-LLLT) really effective?'

-The researchers concluded that if the LED device has:
+The researchers concluded that if the LED device has

-For a great resource on red light therapy and the science showing how effective it is, I highly recommend reading this article— The Therapeutic Effects of Red and Near-Infrared Light (2017)
+For a great resource on red light therapy and the science showing how effective it is, I highly recommend reading this article—The Therapeutic Effects of Red and Near-Infrared Light (2017)

 The benefits are numerous—everything from decreased inflammation and pain to rapid wound healing and increased skin collagen.

-For a short list see below:
+Here's a short list of benefits: